DanielWillett/DevkitServer/README.md

 Unturned Client - `C:\Program Files (x86)\Steam\steamapps\common\Unturned`<br>
 U3DS - `C:\SteamCMD\steamapps\common\U3DS`

-Locations can be changed in `~\Common.targets`, which will apply to all 3 projects:
+Locations can be changed in `~\Unturned.targets`, which will apply to all 3 projects:
 ```xml
 <!-- Installations | CONFIGURE YOUR INSTALLATION PATHS HERE -->
 <PropertyGroup>